 The history of National Cadet Corps dates as far back as May 1901 when C M Philips, the acting principal of Raffles Institution formed a cadet corps unit composed of existing and ex-Rafflesians.
 By 1905, Raffles Institution Cadet Corps was formed.
 This was followed by the creation of the St Joseph’s Institution Cadet Corps in 1906.

-The Cadet Corps in Singapore during those early years was aimed more at training the youths for the Local Volunteer Corps rather than making it a youth organization.
+The Cadet Corps in Singapore during those early years was aimed more at training the youths for the Singapore Volunteer Corps rather than making it a youth organization.
 The interest level and enthusiasm, however, began to wane during World War 1 and by the end of 1916, the membership had diminished.

 In 1917, steps were taken by the Education authorities to revive the Cadet Corps on a new basis.
 It was decided that six schools (Raffles Institution, StJoseph ‘s Institution, Anglo-Chinese School, St Andrew’s School, Outram Road School, and Victoria Bridge School ) should each form a Cadet Unit.
 This time, the Cadet Corps in school would be entirely separated from that of the Volunteer Corps.
 The aim of the movement was to improve the physique and discipline of the boys, and to inspire them with ideals of esprit-de-corps and patriotism.